JohnQuirosh/portfolio/README.md

 # Portfolio

-A clean and simple portfolio template built using React, if want a template built with HTML, CSS and JS then check out [Cleanfolio Minimal](https://github.com/JohnQuirosh/portfolio).
+A clean and simple portfolio template built using React, if want a template built with HTML, CSS and JS then check out [Portofolio](https://github.com/JohnQuirosh/portfolio).

 ## Preview